dizzib/xawt/readme.md

 * run shell commands when a window receives or loses focus
 * optional delay
+* optional retry period for failed commands

-Use it to prevent idling background applications from surreptitiously stealing your cpu cycles.
+I use it to prevent too many idling virtualbox guests from surreptitiously stealing cpu cycles.

 ## install globally and run